Daksh-Dewgun/QueryingLLMsViaR/README.md

-# Querying LLMs Via R
+# Querying LLMs Via R: A Guide for Researchers

 # Introduction